by Gina Gardner, Steppes of Faith

 It was a busy, anxious week, for sure.
 But Jesus was faithful to His mission to redeem the lost and give His body as an atoning sacrifice for our sins so that we could experience the power of His grace.

 When you go to church this weekend, take the time to remember all the significance of Jesus’ final days on earth and how it began on that fateful Palm Sunday.
 Even if your pastor or minister fails to mention anything about it, make a purposeful effort to remember the Lord, because He was thinking of you that day.

 Have you ever thought about all the events that occurred on Palm Sunday and their meanings?
 Have you considered why it all happened that way?
 You were clearly on Jesus’ mind when He willingly entered Jerusalem knowing He would never leave it again.
 How does change your thoughts and perspective of Palm Sunday?
-Come join the conversation with us.
+Come join the conversation with us in the comment section below.
 Let’s celebrate Jesus’ sacrificial love together as we prepare for Resurrection Sunday.

 Pastor Max Lucado is a brilliant evangelist and storyteller.
 He’s written many books about Jesus and His final days, both for adults and children.
 One of his best-sellers is “He Chose the Nails.”
 I highly recommend it for those of you wanting to take a closer look at Jesus’ gifts from the cross.
-You can learn more about it either through Amazon or Christianbook.
+You can learn more about it at Christianbook.

 You can also check out why I think Easter is more important than Christmas here.